Little Asby

-Little Asby is a small village in Cumbria, England.
-Historically part of Westmorland, its name is said to be derived from the Norse words askr, meaning "ash", and by, meaning "farm".
-A chapel at the site (St Leonard's Chapel), of which little remains, is the main reason that the village was built.
+Little Asby is a small village or hamlet in Cumbria, England.
+Historically part of Westmorland (now Westmorland and Furness), its name is said to be derived from the Norse words askr, meaning "ash", and by, meaning "farm".
+A chapel (St Leonard's Chapel), of which little remains, lay at the centre of the hamlet.
+Foundation mounds which remain on the site indicate that the chapel was a rectangular building about 41 ft. by 21 ft. in size.

 Just outside the village, to the west, is Little Asby Common, which is a Site of Special Scientific Interest and a Special Area of Conservation because of the plant species that inhabit the limestone pavement areas, as well as the limestone geology of the area.
 In chronostratigraphy, the British sub-stage of the Carboniferous period, the 'Asbian' derives its name from Little Asby Scar.